nurezzati/Affordable-Home-Analysis/README.md

-# Affordable-Home-Analysis
+# AffordableHome Analysis

 ![image](Housing.png)

 Image credit: Aleevar Consulting: https://www.aleevar.com/post/the-state-of-klang-valley-affordable-housing-kvah-supply

 This project is part of my internship assignment where my team and I were tasked to conduct market research on affordable housing in the Klang Valley region.
-Shoutout to Far Loon, my intenrship supervisor for giving me the opportunity to be a part of this project.
+Shoutout to Far Loon, my internship supervisor for giving me the opportunity to be a part of this project.
 It is a wholesome project and I have so many things to learn from it.

 Full market research report comprising research insights and output can be accessed in Aleevar website: https://www.aleevar.com/post/the-state-of-klang-valley-affordable-housing-kvah-supply